 What Martial Arts or Karate Training does for the Student.

-Wow where to start with this one.
-The benefits of martial arts or karate are huge from health to confidence and of course self defense.
-Let’s start with what we, my self and my wife, have noticed in kids whom we have had the pleasure to see from early grade school through high school graduations and beyond, as we’ve been teaching for over 30 years.
+It’s hard to know where to start with this one.
+The benefits of martial arts or karate are huge, from health to confidence to, of course, self-defense.
+Let’s start with what we (myself and my wife) have noticed in kids whom we have had the pleasure to see from early grade school through high school graduations and beyond, as we’ve been teaching for over 30 years.